Municue

 Resident

-Recommended: Appear at the April 28 Fort Worth City Council meeting and ask that truck delivery hours, haul routes, and dust suppression requirements be written into any zoning approval — neither of ZC-25-185's two prior council appearances produced any public commitment to site-specific restrictions, and with 133 items on the agenda this case could pass without deliberation.
+Recommended: Appear at the June 9 Fort Worth City Council meeting and ask that truck delivery hours, approved haul routes, and dust suppression requirements be written into any zoning approval — after three hearings with no conditions attached to the public record, there is no mechanism to add operating restrictions retroactively once an ordinance passes.

 Key Entities